MahtaFetrat/ManaTTS-Persian-Speech-Dataset/README.md

 # ManaTTS-Persian-Speech-Dataset

 ManaTTS is the largest publicly accessible single-speaker Persian corpus, comprising approximately 86 hours of audio with a sampling rate of 44.1 kHz.
 It is released under the open CC-0 license, enabling educational and commercial use.
 This dataset is a comprehensive speech dataset for the Persian language, collected from the [Nasl-e-Mana](https://naslemana.com/) magazine.
 It includes a wide range of topics and domains, making it suitable for training high-quality text-to-speech models.
-The dataset is accompanied by a fully transparent, open-source pipeline for data collection and processing, including tools for sentence tokenization, audio segmentation, and forced alignment.
+The dataset is accompanied by a fully transparent, open-source pipeline for data collection and processing, including tools for audio segmentation and forced alignment.

 ## Dataset
 The ManaTTS dataset can be downloaded from [this link](link to be updated).